huggingface/transformers/docs/source/en/custom_models.md

 from resnet_model.modeling_resnet import ResnetModel, ResnetModelForImageClassification
 ```

 Copy the code from the model and configuration files.
-To make sure the AutoClass objects are saved when calling [`~PreTrainedModel.save_pretrained`], call the [`~PretrainedConfig.register_for_auto_class`] method.
+To make sure the AutoClass objects are saved with [`~PreTrainedModel.save_pretrained`], call the [`~PretrainedConfig.register_for_auto_class`] method.
 This modifies the configuration JSON file to include the AutoClass objects and mapping.

 For a model, pick the appropriate `AutoModelFor` class based on the task.